1knueller/4cdc/README.md

-Python 4chan thread files downloader
+4cdc - 4 Chan Download Content
 ---------------------------------------

-Downloads files (webm, gif, jpg etc) from 4chan threads. http links to the threads will be read per line from threadlinks.txt
+Downloads content files (webm, gif, jpg etc) from 4chan threads. http links to the threads will be read per line from threadlinks.txt

 Download will happen multithreaded / with multiprocessing